 This program will deepen and enhance the four internationally recognized aspects of our research achievements and the education environment described below.
-Importantly, we will implement interdisciplinary areas of life sciences, brain science etc, based on the core areas of large scale brain science, biological information processing, and cutting edge information electronics.
+Importantly, we will implement interdisciplinary areas of life sciences, brain science, etc, based on the core areas of large scale brain science, biological information processing, and cutting edge information electronics.
 The four internationally recognized areas:

 - Society strongly needs an infrastructure for training leading interdisciplinary technologists to form a 21st century global center of excellence that creates world-class information electronics.

 - The “LSI Factory” is the rarest facility among universities worldwide and embodies students’ ideas for the program.
-Its scope ranges from LSI to sensors and micro electromechanical systems (MEMS).
+Its scope ranges from LSI to sensors and micro-electromechanical systems (MEMS).

-- Research and development achievements are the result of a strong internal and external industrial, academic, and governmental collaboration system.
+- Research and development achievements are the results of a strong internal and external industrial, academic, and governmental collaboration system.
 Core achievements include a highly scalable rapid collinear hologram optical information memory, which was adopted as the world’s first international standard at the ECMA International (Europe’s standardization authorities), and super-large-scale super-rapid photonics information technology, such as the world’s fastest spatial optical modulator.